-Sheetal Tayal is currently enrolled in the MSc in Strategy, Consulting & Digital Transformation with a minor in Competitive Intelligence.
+Sheetal Tayal is currently enrolled in the MSc in Strategy, Consulting & Digital Transformation (now MSc in Strategy, Organisation & Consulting) with a minor in Competitive Intelligence.
 At the start of her second semester, she joined the intensive strategy consulting track.
 Sheetal shares her reaction to the recent EDHEC guest speaker talk with Mr. Kai Bandilla, Managing Partner and Board Member at Simon-Kucher.

 Written on 21 Jan 2020.

 Strategy consulting is considered similar to problem solving and cracking cases.
 Many students preparing for strategy consulting roles consider their day-to-day responsibilities to be based on a methodological framework-oriented approach to handle a client issue at hand.
 One of the most generic as well as most confusing questions in this regard is the “Product Pricing”.
 The standard way to evaluate as per the framework is to establish a mark-up over the costs and propose the pricing.
 Kai Bandilla discussed the importance of pricing strategy and price setting process in a large number of industries.
 Based on his industry experience and expert insights, he detailed numerous real-life cases and pointed out that this approach is fundamentally skewed.